Woodworking Tips

 Commercial grade woodworking machinery often is powered by three phase power, as contrasted to the single phase power we use in our homes.
 I have tried to define it in enough detail to make you an intelligent user, without putting you to sleep, and have reviewed some of the alternatives for getting three phase power.

 I am not a finishing expert...
 Not a Jeff Jewitt, expert on applying finishes, nor an expert on finish chemistry like Chris Minick or Jeff Weiss.
-But as I build custom furniture, I have developed some strong feelings on finishes.
+But as I build custom furniture, I have developed some strong feelings about finishes.
 These notes are based on many Internet forum discussions, my experiences, and discussions in our woodworking club and in demos at the local Woodcraft store.
-There is a page on finishing overview and options, followed by a separate page on rubbing out the finish to various sheens, a page on lacquer including water-based acrylic lacquer (guess what finish I recommend), and a page on spraying.
+There is a page on finishing overview and options, followed by a separate page on rubbing out the finish to various sheens, a page on lacquer including water-based acrylic lacquer (guess what finish I recommend), and a page on spraying, with a short page on sprayer choices.

 No topic gets as many strong but conflicting opinions as dust collection.
 Hopefully this dust collection page is a calm collection of the underlying facts, not pronouncements of irrefutable logic that nobody else believes.